What is discrimination and how to recognise it?

 Consumer protection

-The Constitutional Court also contributed its bit to the mill in defining what is or is not discrimination against a consumer in the controversial Brioni case.
+The Constitutional Court has also contributed its bit to the mill in defining what is or is not discrimination against consumers in the controversial Brioni case.
 A decision by the Czech Trade Inspection Authority and a number of courts, including the Supreme Court, found that a hotel operator had committed discrimination by requiring Russian citizens to sign a declaration that they did not agree with the annexation of Crimea as a condition for staying in the hotel.
 The Constitutional Court sided with the complainant in a rather controversial ruling at the time.
 In doing so, it referred both to the autonomy of the will and to the fact that the content of individual rights may differ in certain situations.
 In its reasoning, it used, among other things, a literary reference to Dr Galen from Karel Čapek’s The White Sickness (Galen refused to provide his medicine to people who could stop the war, thus applying a double standard).
 The finding was received very ambiguously and drew an indignant response from both the non-expert public and the legal community.

 Similar passions have been aroused by the possibility of exercising free will when one wants to enter into a lease agreement as a homeowner.
 The views of state institutions may differ in this respect.
-Some court decisions have established that a private owner has much less limits on the autonomy of the will and may, for example, choose whether (not) to enter into a contract with a member of a certain group of people (disabled, Roma, homosexuals).
+Some court decisions have established that a private landlord has far fewer limits on the autonomy of the will and may, for example, choose whether (not) to enter into a contract with a member of a certain group of people (disabled, Roma, homosexuals).
 The Litoměřice court concluded this in its 2015 judgment.
 However, it added in the same breath that, for example, real estate brokers are subject to completely different criteria in this respect.
 The latter would no longer be allowed to make such a choice.
 Not to mention hotels.

 It should be added that the former ombudsman and then deputy ombudsman, Anna Šabatová, was far from benevolent in this respect.
-According to her, it is clearly impossible to deny someone access to housing simply because they belong to a certain ethnic group.
+According to her , it is clearly impossible to deny someone access to housing simply because they belong to a certain ethnic group.